blips7/FitOS/prd-markdown.md

 # Product Requirements Document (PRD)
-# AI-Powered Training Mobile App
+# FitOS: Multi-Tenant Fitness Platform

 ## 1. Overview

 ### 1.1 Product Name
-AI Fit Trainer (placeholder—feel free to suggest a name!)
+FitOS

 ### 1.2 Purpose
-AI Fit Trainer is an iOS mobile application designed to help users get into shape and stay on track with their fitness goals.
-It leverages AI to provide personalized workouts, diet plans, nutrition tracking, and real-time feedback, using iPhone camera and sensor capabilities.
+FitOS is a multi-tenant fitness platform with an iOS mobile application designed to help users get into shape and stay on track with their fitness goals.
+It leverages AI to provide personalized workouts, diet plans, nutrition tracking, and real-time feedback, using iPhone camera and sensor capabilities while offering enterprise-ready tenant management.

 ### 1.3 Target Audience
 - Fitness enthusiasts (beginners to advanced)